Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/requirements/use-case-descriptions.md

 1. The chatbot gave an answer that the user was unsatisfied with.
 2. The user highlights over the question asked.
 3. He or she selects the edit icon.
-4. The user has the option to update the messaage before resending.
+4. The user has the option to update the message before resending.
 5. The user clicks send and the chatbot reanwers the question.
 ### Diagrams
 ![Figure 7: ChatBot re-edit/ re-send queries System](../../static/img/resending.png)